18520339/nn-auto-differentiation-engine/README.md

 </tr>
 <tr>
   <td><a href="./backward_test.cpp">backward_test.cpp</a></td>
-  <td>Demonstrate/verify the correctness of auto-differentiation by calculating the gradients of simple computation graph.</td>
+  <td>Demonstrate/verify the correctness of auto-differentiation by calculating the gradients of a simple computation graph.</td>
   <td>

   ```bash